Join us on June 7th for our monthly adoption event at the Salinas Farmers Market where we'll have lots of new kittens and puppies too!

 Stella is part of a litter of five kittens surrendered to ONPP when the caretaker for her feral colony wanted a better life for them.
 Stella and her siblings have been in foster care in Marina where they are living with other foster kittens.
 Stella was initially a bit shy when she arrived, but has been growing more accustomed to her new home.
 She loves playing and wrestling with her siblings, and is particularly fascinated with the cat meowntain toy.
 Stella would appreciate being adopted with one of her siblings into a medium activity level home with plenty of playtime for them!
 322

-6-month-old brown tabby boy
+8-month-old brown tabby boy

 Ambon is a handsome brown tabby boy with piercing green eyes.
 He and his siblings were rescued from a feral colony in Greenfield when the caretaker was gathering cats for our TNR program.
-Ambon and his sister Valentini are in foster care together and becoming more friendly and confident around people.
+Ambon and his sister Valentini are in foster care together and becoming more and more friendly and confident around people.
 Ambon is the more active kitten and constantly plays with the wand toy and climbs his cat scratcher.
 He also enjoys flopping onto his side in the middle of the floor, stretching out and lounging for hours.
-Ambon is looking for a patient adopter willing to give him time to trust his new family.
-He is a medium energy kitten who would be happy to be adopted with his sister.
+Ambon has been quite happy to meet and hang with younger foster kittens as well as adult cats and would likely adapt quickly to other pets.
+He is a medium energy kitten who would be happy to be adopted with his sister or into any family with other animals.
 918

-6-month-old tuxedo girl
+8-month-old tuxedo girl

 6-month-old orange tabby boy